Look Who Was Part of The International Jazz Day 2016 All-Star Global Concert

 David Sánchez

-GRAMMY Award-winner David Sánchez is recognized around the world as one of the finest saxophonists of his generation.
-He combines his deep knowledge of jazz and Latin music, and the traditions that mold them, with extraordinary results.
-Sánchez was born in Guaynabo, Puerto Rico, and took up the conga at age 8.
-He started playing saxophone at age 12 and came to the United States to study music at Rutgers University.
-Sánchez joined Dizzy Gillespie’s United Nation Orchestra in 1990 and Gillespie became his mentor.
-The group toured the world, performing in 27 countries and 100 U.S. cities.
-Sánchez signed with Columbia Records and released seven albums, beginning with 1996’s Street Scenes, which was influenced by Puerto Rican folkloric music.
-In 2004, Sánchez released Coral, which earned him his first Latin GRAMMY Award for Best Instrumental Album.
-In 2011, Sánchez joined forces with Stefon Harris and Christian Scott for the Ninety Miles Project, which resulted in a successful album and documentary film produced in Havana with some of Cuba’s finest musicians.
-Over the years, Sánchez has performed and recorded with Kenny Barron, Roy Haynes, Pat Metheny, Roy Hargrove, Danilo Pérez and Gonzalo Rubalcaba.
-For more than a decade, he has shared his passion for music with students at Puerto Rico’s Conservatorio de Música.
-Sánchez continues to tour the world as a bandleader, bringing his mix of mainstream jazz with Latin influences to audiences around the globe.
+GRAMMY Award winner David Sánchez is recognized around the world as one of the finest saxophonists of his generation.
+His mastery of the instrument is undeniable and his sound unmistakable.
+Combine that with Sánchez’s deep-seated knowledge of both jazz and Latin music, and the traditions that mold them, and the results are extraordinary.
+Born in Guaynabo, Puerto Rico, Sánchez started playing saxophone at age 12 and came to the United States to study music at Rutgers University.
+He later joined Dizzy Gillespie’s United Nation Orchestra and Gillespie became his mentor.
+Sánchez signed with Columbia Records and released seven albums.
+Coral earned him his first Latin GRAMMY Award for Best Instrumental Album.
+Sánchez has performed and recorded with Kenny Barron, Roy Haynes, Pat Metheny, Roy Hargrove, Danilo Pérez and Gonzalo Rubalcaba.
+He continues to tour as a bandleader, bringing his mix of mainstream jazz with Latin influences to audiences around the globe.

 Kendrick Scott